MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-sm-2019.md

 ### Evaluation and Select versions

-The release of System Center 2016 and 1801 - Service Manager were available in two different versions:
+The release of System Center 2016 and 1801 - Service Manager was available in two different versions:

 -   Evaluation version \(180\-day time\-out\)
 -   Select license version